 • Council of State Government Justice Center’s Confined and Costly

-This site offers a national and state-by-state analysis of how probation and parole violations fill prisons and burden budgets.
+This site offers a national and state-by-state analysis of how probation and parole violations fill prisons and burden budgets in 2019.
 Data includes:

 • Number and percent of state prison populations and annual admissions to prison that are due to supervision violations.